tatcn8/100-days-of-code/log.md

 **Link to work:** Not much to show today, maybe I'll link my side project tomorrow.

 ### Day 8: February 24, 2022
 **Today's Progress**: Working on Django for backend data.
 This is my first experience with a relational database (a decent amount of experience with MongoDB which of course is non-relational).
-Have successfully deployed two Django backends, and did seed data into one.
+Have successfully deployed two Django backends, and did seed data into both (one is linked below).
 Also, making good progress on my side project (the ReactJS budgeting app).

 **Thoughts:**: Django is interesting.
 Quite a bit of work to get a backend built, but the UI is REALLLLLY nice compared to MongoDB.
 Also the SQL data is just easier to look at.
 Love the built in UI/functionality so far.

-**Link to work:** [Deployed book app](https://git.generalassemb.ly/ted-t/django-api-lab) There is NO data in this app yet, but the deployment was successful.
+**Link to work:** [Deployed book app](https://git.generalassemb.ly/ted-t/django-api-lab) There is some basic seed data in this app.